javascript-tutorial/en.javascript.info/2-ui/3-event-details/4-mouse-drag-and-drop/article.md

   if (currentDroppable != droppableBelow) { // if there are any changes
     // we're flying in or out...
     // note: both values can be null
-    //   currentDroppable=null if we were not over a droppable (e.g over an empty space)
+    //   currentDroppable=null if we were not over a droppable before this event (e.g over an empty space)
     //   droppableBelow=null if we're not over a droppable now, during this event

     if (currentDroppable) {